edgarprime/Tecnicanimal/content/post/firstpost/index.md

 ![foto2](/img/foto2.png)

-You’ll be presented with three different options for enabling spatial audio: **Windows Sonic for Headphones**, **Dolby Atmos for Headphones** and **DTS Headphones:X**.
+You’ll be presented with three different options for enabling virtual spatial audio: **Windows Sonic for Headphones**, **Dolby Atmos for Headphones** and **DTS Headphones:X**.

 ![foto3](/img/foto3.png)

 I recommend trying out Windows Sonic first, since it is the free alternative.
-From there, if you feel like you can take advantage of the free trial period of the other two options which are available only after having downloaded the Dolby Access or DTS Sound Unbound app respectively.
+From there, if you feel like it, you can take advantage of the free trial period of the other two options which are available only after having downloaded the Dolby Access or DTS Sound Unbound app respectively.

 As I mentioned before, for those of you connecting your headphones to the tv or to a HDMI receiver, you’ll simply need to tick the checkbox Using an HDMI headset.